Rudy Gay, And The Tricky Lil Wayne Joining Jay Z’s Roc Situation

 Rudy Gay has been a member of Jay Z’s Roc Nation Sports since December 2016.
-Currently aged 30, he is a basketball forward for the Sacramento Kings, and is one of the newest Roc Nation members.
-And just a few days ago, Lil Wayne, who is widely regarded to be a member of Birdman’s Cash Money Records, publicly declared that, he was now with Roc Nation.
+Currently aged 30, he is a basketball forward for the Sacramento Kings and is one of the newest Roc Nation members.
+And just a few days ago, Lil Wayne, who is widely regarded to be a member of Birdman’s Cash Money Records, publicly declared that he was now with Roc Nation.

 This was during a show in Pennsylvania, in which he threw up the Roc Nation sign, proclaiming, “It’s the Roc.
 You know I’m a member of that team now.”
 Although this had yet to be verified, Rudy has already confirmed the news, stating that Lil Wayne is indeed part of the family.
 This is while speaking to TMZ.

-However, when it comes to the better of the two lyricists, he chose Jay Z over Lil Wayne.
-That said, Lil Wayne’s is in an ongoing battle with Cash Money Record’s founder, Birdman, over outstanding arrears.
+However, when it comes to the better of the two lyricists, he chose Jay-Z over Lil Wayne.
+That said, Lil Wayne is in an ongoing battle with Cash Money Record’s founder, Birdman, over outstanding arrears.
 The situation has negatively affected his career, as he still faces numerous legal hurdles.

 This is considering that he was still under contract when he chose to stop collaborating with the Cash Money stable.
 The following is an excerpt of a report by Complex offering details of the legal entanglement Lil Wayne finds himself in.